AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/adr/0010-pullrequesttemplate.md

 ## Decision Outcome

-Choosen Option: **Pull Request Templates by Steve Mao with self written additions**
+Chosen Option: **Pull Request Templates by Steve Mao with self written additions**
 * Template which covers the ost important areas
 * Self written additions allow for more customization